Get insider access

 Build Quality

 There have been reports from users about condensation forming on and inside the drivers after wearing them for a few hours.
-It can occur even if you're wearing them at your desk or if you live in a dry climate.
+It can occur even if you wear them at your desk or live in a dry climate.
 Some reports suggest that this is due to the metal ear cup design, which can trap heat from your ears, and create condensation.
 They don't have an IP rating for dust or water resistance, as Apple hasn't had them IP-evaluated.

 6.5